GeunhwaJeong/haneul-new/doc/src/explore/prototypes.md

 [Move](https://github.com/GeunhwaJeong/awesome-move/blob/main/README.md) is simply awesome: it’s safe, expressive and immune from reentrancy; but Move expertise is not required to build meaningful experiences on Haneul.
 To make it easy for developers and creators to start using Haneul for gaming, we will be releasing gaming SDKs that address common use cases and game asset-related features.

 ## How we did it

 Created by game development studio GenITeam, these prototypes use both the Unity SDK and Haneul [APIs](https://docs.haneul.io/haneul-jsonrpc).

 GenITeam’s developers who worked on this collaboration are neither smart contract nor Move developers.
 Based on their input, we created a data model and shared simple APIs.
-With these APIs, geniteam was able to mint fully on-chain NFTs that are mutable, own other on-chain assets, and freely transfer to other applications.
+With these APIs, GenITeam was able to mint fully on-chain NFTs that are mutable, own other on-chain assets, and freely transfer to other applications.

 This proof of concept build is meant to demonstrate the capabilities for game developers unlocked through Haneul.
 We look forward to seeing what the creative minds in the gaming community come up with as we unveil additional capabilities in the upcoming months.
 With each bug fixed we learned insights on what game developers look for in a SDK.
 Haneul is committed to building SDKs that are accessible for all levels of developers with varying degrees of smart contracts expertise.